 Animals can donate blood, without any harm to themselves, just as people do.
 Like humans, animals have different blood groups and test kits are available so that we can test your dog and select the safest donor blood type, which is DEA1.1 negative.

-To get your dog blood typed to become a donor, please call Sr. Ijana Maclean 012 991 3573 or email email@example.com.
+If you would like your dog to join our Life Savers, please call Sr. Kayla Rademeyer 012 991 3573 or email firstname.lastname@example.org

 The dog must: